IQSS/dataverse/doc/sphinx-guides/source/admin/user-administration.rst

 Manage Users
 ------------

 The Manage Users table gives the network administrator a list of all user accounts in table form.
-You can access it by clicking the "Manage Users" button on the Dashboard, which is linked from the header of all Dataverse pages (if you're logged in as an administrator).
+You can access it by clicking the "Manage Users" button on the :doc:`/admin/dashboard`.
 It lists username, full name, email address, affiliation, the authentication method they use, the roles their account has been granted, and whether or not they have Superuser status.

 Users are listed alphabetically by username.
 The search bar above the table allows you to search for a specific user.
 It performs a right-truncated wildcard search of the Username, Name, and Email columns.
 This means, if you search "baseba" then it will search those three columns for any string of text that begins with "baseba", e.g. "baseball" or "baseballfan".